WMS Feature Request - Replenishment

 a) Exit the PICK task, go to the storage area/storage bins, transfer the stock from storage bin to pick bins, then go back into the PICK task.

-b) Continue the PICK task, and go to the storage area/storage bins, as directed on the WMS.
-Later on, you would still need to transfer the stock to a ‘Pick’ bin.
+b) Continue the PICK task, go to the storage area/storage bins as directed on the WMS, and pick the item from there.
+Later, you still need to transfer the stock to a ‘Pick’ bin.

-Doing this on an individual SO, is time consuming.
-For us, bulk storage is located downstairs, and pick stock is upstairs.
+Doing this on an individual SO / SKU is time consuming.
+For us, bulk storage is located downstairs and on pallet racking.
+Pick stock is upstairs.

 Related to